Features

 Vacation Rental vs. Traditional Rental Property Insurance

-That being said, property owners who opt for traditional renting will also most likely have a commercial insurance policy.
+That being said, property owners who opt for traditional renting will also most likely have a commercial insurance policy or some other form of landlord insurance.

 Airbnb vs. Renting: Pros and Cons